benhammondmusic/tanks/tanks/README.md

 ## Known Bugs and Wonkiness Being Fixed:

 - Terrain generation and drawing needs to be scoped out of game.newGame() to make **Change Terrain** button operational, and to allow **New Game** button to start play on existing terrain.
-- Need to make sure shot can go across entire screen

 ## Cool Features In Progress: